Special characters on this Website

 Computers don't understand glyphs — they only process bits and bytes.
 However, their output devices can translate groups of bits (i.e., bytes) into glyphs for us to see.
 Thus every computer manufacturer has had a system for encoding common glyphs as binary numbers, and for displaying those binary numbers as the corresponding glyphs on various output devices (printers, monitors, etc.).

-The earliest machine-independent American standard for conversion of bytes to glyphs is ASCII — the American Standard Code for Information Interchange.
+The oldest machine-independent American standard for conversion of bytes to glyphs is ASCII — the American Standard Code for Information Interchange.
 It uses 7-bit bytes, which correspond to decimal numbers 0 through 127.
 ASCII defines the human meaning of each of those 128 numbers — the 94 visible glyphs shown in the lists above plus "space" plus 33 control characters, each of which has a particular function in controlling various aspects of computer-related hardware.
 Looking at this in the opposite direction, ASCII defines how each of these common glyphs and control functions is to be encoded as a binary number for storage within and transmission between computers.

 Almost all modern computers use ASCII as the basis for encoding the most commonly used characters, and this is quite sufficient for handling the English language.
 However, because such computers typically are constructed to use 8-bit bytes, there is an obvious opportunity to define the association of 128 more numbers (decimal 128 through 255) with glyphs, thus enabling computers to handle information in languages that require various diacritical marks attached to or associated with the ordinary Latin letters, as well as digraphs and additional punctuation marks and special characters.
 Unfortunately, these "extended ASCII" characters have not been defined consistently between the various computer manufacturers, resulting in translation difficulties when information is transferred from one computer to another.
 These difficulties were eventually addressed in two different ways.